mj3b/rgds/README.md

 ## Where AI Fits in the System

+RGDS is valid with **no AI at all**.

+When AI is used, it is used only as **bounded assistance** to help humans produce or review decision artifacts faster—without changing who owns the decision or what counts as evidence.

+### Permitted AI-Assisted Tasks (Bounded)

-AI may be used only for bounded, reviewable support tasks such as:
+AI may be used for reviewable support tasks such as:

-- summarization
-- extraction
-- comparison
-- structured drafting
+- **Summarization**: produce a draft summary of a source report or meeting notes for human edit
+- **Extraction**: pull structured fields (dates, study IDs, endpoints, risks) into a draft template
+- **Comparison / diffing**: highlight inconsistencies across artifacts (e.g., IB vs M2.6 vs Protocol)
+- **Structured drafting**: draft sections of a decision log entry (context, options, risks) for human completion
+- **Checklist support**: flag missing required fields or mismatches against schema expectations

+### Prohibited Uses (Non-Agentic Boundary)

-AI outputs:
+AI must not:

+- decide, approve, or reject a gate outcome
-- are never evidence of record by default
+- act as an “evidence of record” source by default
-- never approve or reject decisions
-- always require human review and disposition
+- silently accept scope changes, risk posture, or reviewer routing
+- execute actions (publishing, submissions, notifications) without explicit human authorization
+- fabricate citations, source data, or regulatory rationale

+### What Gets Logged When AI Is Used (v1.4.0)

+If AI assistance is used for a decision artifact, the usage must be disclosed in the decision log:

+- whether AI was used (`ai_assist.used`)
+- the confidence band reported by the assistant (`ai_assist.confidence_band`)
+- whether a human override occurred (`ai_assist.human_override`)

+This disclosure is informational only.
+It does not change accountability:
+**the decision owner remains responsible for final content and outcome.**

+### Evidence Rule

+AI output is never treated as evidence by default.

+If an AI output influences a decision, the human owner must:
+- link to the underlying source artifacts used, and
+- record the AI output as a *drafting aid* or *analysis note*, not as primary evidence.

-Every decision remains defensible **without AI outputs present**.
+Every decision must remain defensible **without the AI output present**.

-### Why v1.x Contains No AI Components
+### Why RGDS v1.x Contains No Built-In AI Components

-RGDS v1.x deliberately excludes AI components to establish a defensible, human-governed decision baseline before introducing automation.

-In regulated environments, primary failure modes are governance, ownership, and auditability — not analytical capability.

-AI may be layered in later only as bounded, reviewable assistance.
+RGDS v1.x intentionally contains no bundled AI models, agents, or orchestration logic.

+This is deliberate:

+- the core problem in regulated programs is usually **governance failure**, not lack of analysis
+- adding automation before decision discipline increases risk (silent changes, unclear ownership, weak audit trails)
+- RGDS must remain usable in environments where AI is restricted or not trusted

+AI can be layered later as optional tooling around RGDS (e.g., diffing, extraction, drafting), but the governed decision record and validation discipline remain the foundation.

 ---